 Search Engine Optimization (SEO)

 It is rare that you will come across a business that does not have some sort of SEO strategy.
-SEO – as the name suggests – is all about getting your website high up in organic search listings for terms related to your product or service.
-An important part of SEO for many SMBs is local search marketing which focuses on getting into Google’s local search results i.e. when people search for a service near to them.
+SEO – as the name suggests – is all about increasing your website rankings in organic search listings for terms related to your product or service.
+An important part of SEO for many SMBs is local search marketing which focuses on getting into Google’s local search results when people search for a service near to them.

 Pay Per Click Advertising (PPC)